Optimal Gradient Checkpoint Search for Arbitrary Computation Graphs: Arbitrary Computation Graph(ACG)

 \begin{Theo} The division tree of a computation graph is unique and complete. \end{Theo}

-The uniqueness of the division tree indicates that the optimal solution of the division tree would also be the optimal solution of the whole computation graph.
-The completeness indicates that the division tree has included all the possible members of solutions and represents the whole search space for finding the optimal solution.
-This theorem also indicates that the optimal solution in the division tree is equivalent to the optimal solution of the original problem.
-Theorem 1 is proved in the supplementary material.
+We prove that the division tree of a computation graph is unique and complete.
+The uniqueness indicates that an ACG can only have one division tree.
+The completeness indicates that the division tree represents the whole solution space for optimal GCs searching, which means finding the optimal solution in division tree is equivalent to finding the optimal solution in computation graph.